 Château Smith Haut Lafitte

 Food pairing

-Pair with roasted chicken with apricot glaze or even alongside a grilled filet of salmon.
+Pair with roasted chicken or grilled filet of salmon.

+Château Smith Haut Lafitte